 Toni Johnson.
 (2010).
 Global Uranium Supply and Demand.
 Retrieved February 2017.

-Current usage is about 63,000 tU/yr.
-Thus the world's present measured resources of uranium (5.7 Mt) in the cost category less than three times present spot prices and used only in conventional reactors, are enough to last for about 90 years.
+The world's present measured resources of uranium (5.7 Mt) in the cost category less than three times present spot prices and used only in conventional reactors, are enough to last for about 90 years.
 This represents a higher level of assured resources than is normal for most minerals.
 Further exploration and higher prices will certainly, on the basis of present geological knowledge, yield further resources as present ones are used up.